Order by phone:

 • Upload speed: 25Mb

+What’s this broadband speed good for?
 The upload speed with M250 is comparable to the best upload rate available with many BT Openreach fibre services.
 This is something which a lot of Virgin's cheaper broadband packages struggle with.
-On top of that, it also provides much better download speeds.
+It also provides much better download speeds.

 Virgin Media M350